Alpha colors with Alphredo for translucent UI swatches

 6. Sync with the team: Name tokens in your system the same way you label them in Figma or Storybook to avoid double definitions.

-Tips for a cleaner translucent color palette
+Tips for a cleaner alpha colors palette

 1. Name the background in the token: If a color only works on dark mode, say so in the name so no one uses it on a light page.

-3. Watch layered transparency: When multiple translucent panels overlap, a single pass in Alphredo may not cover every layer order.
+3. Watch layered transparency: When multiple translucent panels overlap, one pass in Alphredo may not cover every layer order.

 4. Keep a canonical opaque pair: Store both the original solid and the derived mix so you can recompute if the base palette shifts.

-5. Re-export after rebrand work: A small shift in a primary can ripple through every opaque to alpha value you already shipped.
+5. Re-export after rebrand work: A small shift in a primary can ripple through every opaque-to-alpha value you already shipped.

 6. Match code format to the stack: If your build expects JSON tokens, start from JSON export instead of retyping HSLA by hand.